kylegold/Portfolio-Updated/README.md

 ## Credits

-This project was created by Kyle Goldfarb and styled using Bootstap styling properties
+This project was created by Kyle Goldfarb and styled using Bootstap styling properties & criteria photos from Ben Wright

 ## License

 This project is open to anyone looking for a reference in creating a responsive bootstrap portfolio website

+---

 ---